jeromepierrot/ventalis-back/README.md

 https://github.com/jeromepierrot/ventalis-front

 Two others applications will be available soon :
-- one Mobile Android application for registered clients only = Android application (based on Kotlin + JetPack Compose). iOS should be design ed to ()
+- one Mobile Android application for registered clients only = Android application (based on Kotlin + JetPack Compose). iOS should be designed too.

         (link will be available soon to download the apk installer from FTP server)

 - one Desktop application for registered Employees : will be based on a PWA made with Angular CLI + Angular Material.
 It will run on any desktop OS but Windows and Mac OS are the main target OS.

         (link will be available soon to download the app installer from FTP server)

 Both applications will need an available account to work with.